kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/user-example1-subs/user-example1-stage-3.md

 After it stops logging stuff, wait another minute and then you can ^C it or use another shell to continue exploring.

-The ren cluster gets only the common workload.
-Examine ren's `SyncerConfig` as follows.
-Utilize ren's name (which you stored in Stage 1) here.
+The phineas cluster gets only the common workload.
+Examine phineas's `SyncerConfig` as follows.
+Utilize phineas's name (which you stored in Stage 1) here.

 ```shell
 kubectl ws $REN_WS